by

 Inevitably, the industry faces challenges as well.
 Small independent companies struggle to emerge, relying mostly on internet stores such as Steam, Apple Store and Google Play for survival.
 Bureaucratic obstacles are also not uncommon.

 Collaboration within industry bodies is one way to foster local growth and export opportunities.
-Most market experts agree, however, that Brazil’s gaming industry would benefit, above all, from a clearer legal framework and development incentives.
+Most market experts agree, however, that Brazil’s gambling industry would benefit, above all, from a clearer legal framework and development incentives.

 Well-defined long-term perspectives will attract investments and help establish iGaming as an important economic sector.
 While Brazil has made progress in legitimizing sports betting, the lack of laws covering online casinos and other online real-money games leaves an immense market unregulated and untapped.